-To help measure the subjects' computer input rate, we implemented a keyboard test and a mouse test from the literature.
 For the mouse test, we used the classic pointing experiment from Card, Moran and Newell [1] (Experiment 7B, pp. 250).
 A picture of the test application is shown in Figure 3.
 The test consists of clicking between a central stationary target and two outlying targets.
-The current target is shown in a different color and alternates from side to center to other side and back.
-The outer targets can have one of three widths (16, 64, or 128 pixels) and be two distances from the center (36 or 144 pixels).
-The sequence of conditions is randomly generated in advance.
-The number of times the mouse is clicked in the correct place and in incorrect places (errors) is measured.
+The current target to click on is shown in a different color and alternates from side to center to other side and back.
+The outer targets could have one of three widths (16, 64, or 128 pixels) and be two distances from the center (36 or 144 pixels).
+The sequence of conditions was randomly generated in advance.
+The number of times the mouse is clicked in the correct place and in incorrect places (errors) are measured.

-The typing test is shown in Figure 4, and is based on a test by Soukoreff and MacKenzie [17].
+The typing test is shown in Figure 4 and is based on a test by Soukoreff and MacKenzie [17].
 A phrase is displayed and the user is asked to type it exactly.
-Subjects are allowed to fix mistakes, but they are not required to do so.
-When they are satisfied with the phrase, they hit the ENTER key, at which point a new phrase appears or the test ends.
-Phrases may contain capital and lower-case letters, quotation marks and other punctuation.
-All subjects see the same phrases in the same order.
+Subjects were allowed to fix mistakes, but they were not required to do so.
+When they were satisfied with the phrase, they hit the ENTER key, at which point a new phrase would appear or the test would end.
+Phrases may contain capital and lowercase letters, quotation marks and other punctuation.
+All subjects saw the same phrases in the same order.